-Public parking for buses and all oversize vehicles is available at one of the shopping centers in Beaufort between the 1500 & 1700 blocks of Live Oak Street (Hwy 70) or Front Street Village, 2400 Lennoxville Road.
-Call ahead for parking at Front Street Village (252) 838-1524.
+Public parking for buses and all oversized vehicles is available at one of the shopping centers in Beaufort between the 1500 & 1700 blocks of Live Oak Street (Hwy 70).
+If this doesn't work with your situation, please call the School Programs Coordinator at 252-504-7759.